wearekickback/kip/kips/kip-2.md

 - **Configurable event incentives** - one of the nice things about this architecture is that the `UserPot` is only responsible for summing up deposits and payouts - actual calculation of what the payout should be is done by the `Event` contract.
 If we wished to test out new strategies (e.g. sweepstakes) or try using a single `Event` instance for multiple events we could easily do so.

+- **Potential revenue opportunity** - with the rise of tools and projects such as rDAI and the DAI savings rate there is increasing opportunity of earning interest from staked assets.
+By changing the structure to hold our customers money it will increase the overall revenue potential when we integrate with such features in future.

 ## Risks and and trade-offs

 Although gas costs for RSVP'ing have gone up, I think this is justifiable given the improvements in overall user experience, plus the additional flexibility we gain over our current model.